 6. Register as a government contractor.

 You might also need to meet the requirements set in the Service Contract Act (SCA) of 1965, which helps determine wage rates, performance expectations, and more.

-7. Use load-matching apps.
+8. Use load-matching apps.

-The best load-matching apps help you decrease empty miles, reduce fuel costs, and improve your productivity.
+The best load-matching apps help you decrease empty miles, reduce fuel costs, and improve productivity.
 They also cut down on manual tasks like cost-per-mile and revenue calculations.

 Find owner-operator loads today.